Simple totally disconnected locally compact groups separated by finiteness properties: Finiteness properties

-In contrast to the finiteness properties of discrete groups, the resolution used to define the property $\FP_n$ is not projective.
-Therefore, we cannot use some statements about projective resolutions in this context.
+In contrast to finiteness properties of discrete groups, the resolution used to define the property $\FP_n$ is not projective.
+Therefore, we cannot use some statements about projective resolutions.
+However, many fundamental properties carry over to the tdlc setting.